chisel/ease/README.md

   - `schedule`: Namespace for schedule options.
     - `recurrence`: A string enum (`daily`, `weekly`, and `monthly`) which indicates the recurrence of the job (required).
     - `day`: A number which indicates the day of the recurrence (day of the week or day of the month).
 This is required if `recurrence` is either `weekly` or `monthly`.
-    - `time`: A string with `hh:mm` format which indicates the time at which the recurrence occurs (required).
+    - `time`: A string with `hh:mm:ss` format which indicates the time at which the recurrence occurs (required).

 ## Ease Configuration Example